etler/stream-weaver/TECHNICAL.md

 As Conductors are streams themselves, Conductors within a Weaver Framework can chain other conductors allowing for recursive injection of newly discovered work from the input stream onto the consumption chain by chaining other conductors.
 It should be noted that recursion is referring to the self referential nature of the code structure, and the iterator delegation of the Async Iterator Sequencers produce a flattened call stack.
 As these streams are all ultimately flattened, any discovered work is still able to execute in parallel even within a recursive code context.

-This behavior allows you to essentialy treat the iterator chain as an injectable execution queue, ensuring blocking execution order when consumed while allowing unblocked execution order during production.
+This behavior allows you to essentially treat the iterator chain as an injectable execution queue, ensuring blocking execution order when consumed while allowing unblocked execution order during production.
 Simply, you are writing out a distributed plan in real time and consuming the output of the plan in order, waiting for results any time you reach a step that has not yet been completed by its worker.
 This allows you to write out the plan that can get executed in parallel at multiple depth levels of injection.

 ## Example: Parallel Recursive Agent Swarms